 - Nodulosis -increased nodules on the hands due to methotrexate use.

 How to monitor if methotrexate is safe for my body?

-Laboratory blood work should be done for all patients prior to starting methotrexate, then monitoring monthly labs for the first three months, followed by every two months and, if laboratory results are normal, continue with laboratory tests every 3 months.
+Laboratory blood work should be done for all patients before starting methotrexate, then monitoring monthly labs for the first three months, followed by every two months, and, if laboratory results are normal, continue with laboratory tests every 3 months.

 Can methotrexate affect my organs?

 LIVER -methotrexate can cause mild elevation of the liver enzymes.
 Severe liver damage is uncommon, but that is why it is important to follow up with your rheumatologist and have regular blood work done.
 Your doctor will screen you before treatment for hepatitis B and C. If you suffer from hepatitis C, it is important to clear this infection before starting methotrexate.
 Using daily folic acid will decrease the risk of liver toxicity.

 LUNG – lung toxicity can be seen in patients taking methotrexate and is more common in the first year of treatment.
 Your doctor will obtain a chest Xray before the beginning of the treatment.